nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Step 5: Add the cloned activity

 The cloned activity will now have its date set to be `repeatDate`.
-This new activity is now added into the `repeatEventList` as shwon in the following diagram.
+This new activity is now added into the `repeatEventList` as shown in the following diagram.

 ![Sequence Diagram for Repeat Command step 5](./diagrams/repeatstep5.jpg)